Physical Therapist Assistant: Duties, Pay + How to Become One

 Physical therapist assistants earn a slightly higher than average salary and have a very positive job outlook over the coming years.

-According to the US Bureau of Labor Statistics (BLS), physical therapist assistants earn a median annual salary $49,180 per year, which is slightly higher than the median salary for all occupations combined ($45,760) [1].
-The highest 10 percent of all earners brought in an annual average pay of $80,170 a year, while the lowest 10 percent earned an average of $37,280 annually[2].
-The exact salary you'll earn, though, will likely depend on common factors like your location, employer, and work experience.
+According to the US Bureau of Labor Statistics (BLS), physical therapist assistants earn a median annual salary $57,240 per year [1].
+The highest 10 percent of all earners brought in an annual average pay of $80,170 a year, while the lowest 10 percent earned an average of $37,280 annually [2]

 How to become a physical therapy assistant

 To become a PTA, you must obtain the proper degree, become licensed, and hone the right skills through work experience and training.
-If you're looking to join the profession, here are some of the steps you can expect to take:
+Here's a step-by-step guide to get started.

 1. Obtain your degree.